Tomislav-Mi/exploring-react-packages/README.md

 	```

 ## REACT ROUTER
-- Important to understand: Pages in react are not loaded like in traditional multi-page routing where you have one HTML file for every URL.
+- Important to understand: Pages in React are not loaded like in traditional multi-page routing where you have one HTML file for every URL.
 In React, you have one initial HTML request & response.
 Again, one-page routing means that one initial HTML request & response is made.
 To handle page (URL) changes in React, we need some sort of client-side code.
 That way,
 we can change the visible content without fetching a new HTML file.<br>
 How do we handle different paths in React?
 To illustrate how React approaches this problem, lets looks at this pseudo code: